Abhishek3917/arch_linux_installation/README.md

 • Always review and understand the script before running it on your system.
 • Customize the script according to your preferences and requirements.
 • timezone set default to Asia/kolkata

+# warning
+• This script is still in development stage